Why Dogs Circle Before They Lay Down?

 Calm settlingRestlessness or distress

-Long-standing habitSudden new behavior
+Long-standing habitSudden new behaviour

 No pain signsWhining or stiffness